joshku/joshku.github.io/README.md

 1. Make sure the `docker-compose.yml` file is in this repo
 1. Run `docker-compose -d up`

-4. For each post in the `_posts` directory, update the front matter.
-Example:

-    For reference, look at the [demo repository](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll) to see how the files are set up.

 ### Non-Docker

 Make sure you have ruby installed then run `bundle exec jekyll serve`